ddesantiag0/cse134b-hw5-portfolio/docs/Hw5CompleteSiteSubmission.md

   I implemented a custom `<project-card>` element using the CustomElements API.
 This element is styled using CSS variables and laid out using CSS grid on the Projects page.

 - **Deliverable A:**
-  > **Note:** Due to a technical oversight, separate screenshots for Deliverable A were not captured.
-Please refer to the repository code and live deployment for visual confirmation.
+  > **Note:** Due to a technical oversight, I was not able to take separate screenshots for Deliverable A. Please refer to the repository code and live deployment for visual confirmation.

 - **Deliverable B:**
   > **Note:** I was unable to capture a separate screenshot for Deliverable B; however, the source code in my repository fully demonstrates the custom element's implementation.